lippard661/distribute/README.md

-distribute.pl and install.pl perl scripts to distribute files to multiple hosts and install them. install.pl includes minimal functionality to support installing OpenBSD packages (for portable stuff like perl) on non-OpenBSD systems, similar to OpenBSD's pkg_add and pkg_delete. pkg_info.pl is a minimal implementation of OpenBSD's pkg_info to go along with that.
+distribute.pl and install.pl perl scripts to distribute files to multiple hosts and install them. install.pl includes minimal functionality to support installing OpenBSD packages (for portable stuff like perl) on non-OpenBSD systems, similar to OpenBSD's pkg_add and pkg_delete. gendoas.pl generates a per-host doas.conf file from a template file (so that, like with sudo, you can maintain a single config template file for all hosts, with the individual variants distributed via distribute.pl and installed with install.pl). pkg_info.pl is a minimal implementation of OpenBSD's pkg_info to go along with that.

 Current version of distribute.pl from 4 January 2026.
 Current version of distribute.conf from 14 September 2025.
 Current version of install.pl from 4 January 2026.
+Current version of gendoas.pl from 10 February 2026.
 Current version of pkg_info.pl from 4 January 2026.

 Intended primarily for OpenBSD hosts that use immutable file systems, but also works on Linux, I use it with Proxmox (Debian), Kali Linux, and macOS.